Sujan-Roy/Restaurant-Name-and-Food-Recommender-System-using-chatgpt-and-langchain-framework/README.md

 1. Clone this repository to your local machine.
 2. Review the setup and installation instructions according to the **requirements.txt** file.
 3. Start generating restaurant names, receiving food recommendations, and interacting with our AI chatbot.

+** My system is designed to serve a global audience and is not limited to a specific country.
+It's ready to provide restaurant and food recommendations for users worldwide.**